Installer Directory

 Hybrid Systems

 These systems tend to use geothermal resources, or a combination of these alongside natural air from outside.
 The hybrid systems tend to be placed in situations where the cooling needs exceed the heating ones.
 An example of this would be a standing column well.
-This variation of the open-loop system required one of more deep, vertical, wells.
+This variation of the open-loop system requires one or more deep, vertical wells.
 The water is brought up from the bottom of a standing column and then returned to the top.
 The bleed cycle system will cool the column while the heat is being rejected, and warm it up during the heat extraction period.

 Financial Incentives